 There are currently 165 canals in Holland’s capital.
 Amsterdam also has 3 times as many bridges – more than any other place in the world.

-This beautiful city also has more bicycles than the 863.200 inhabitants and every year 12.000 bicycles are pulled out of the canals in Amsterdam.
+This Dutch city has more bicycles than the 863.200 inhabitants and every year 12.000 bicycles are pulled out of the canals in Amsterdam.